dfki-ric/pytransform3d/doc/source/transform_manager.rst

-A subclass of :class:`~pytransform3d.transform_manager.TransformManager` is :class:`~pytransform3d.urdf.UrdfTransformManager` which can load robot definitions from URDF files.
-An example with a simple robot can be seen in the following example.
+A subclass of :class:`~pytransform3d.transform_manager.TransformManager` is :class:`~pytransform3d.urdf.UrdfTransformManager` which can load robot definitions from `URDF <http://wiki.ros.org/urdf/Tutorials>`_ files.
+Here is an example with a simple robot.

 .. plot:: ../../examples/plot_urdf.py
     :include-source: